alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

     - state file
     - config file
 - Dynamic backend in Terraform is used to configure different backend configurations based on conditions or variables
+- Backend block can't receive input var, resource ref and data sources
+- When changes are made, we must re run `terraform init`
+- `terraform init -migrate-state` to migrate the state file when you change backend directory

 ## Terraform modules
 - Store remotely or locally